gracelang/language/languageSpec/spec.md

 A request "matches" a method if the canonical names are equal.

-1. A method can be named by a single identifier, in which case the method has no parameters; in this case the _canonical_ name of the method is the identifier.
+1. A method can be named by a single identifier, in which case the method has no parameters; in this case the _canonical name_ of the method is the identifier.

+1. A method can be named by a single identifier suffixed with `:=`; such a method is called an assignment method, and is conventionally used for writer methods, both user-written and automatically-generated.
+    Assignment methods _always_ take a single parameter after the `:=`, and have a _canonical name_ of  the identifier followed by `:=(_)`.
+    It is an error to declare a variable and an assignment method with the same identifier in the same scope.

 1. A method can be named by one or more _parts_, where each _part_ is an identifier followed by a parenthesized list of parameters.
 	In this case
-	the  _canonical_ name of the method is a sequence of parts, where each part comprises the identifier for that part followed by `(_, ..., _)`, the number of underscores between the parentheses being the number of parameters of the part.
+	the  _canonical name_ of the method is a sequence of parts, where each part comprises the identifier for that part followed by `(_, ..., _)`, the number of underscores between the parentheses being the number of parameters of the part.

-1. A method can be named by a single identifier suffixed with `:=`; this form of name is conventionally used for writer methods, both user-written and automatically-generated, as exemplified by `value:=` below.
-Such methods _always_ take a single parameter after the `:=` so their canonical name is something like `value:=(_)`.

-1. A method can be named by a sequence of operator symbols.
+2. A method can be named by a sequence of operator symbols.
-	Such an "operator method" can have no parameters, in which case the method is requested by a prefix operator expression.
+	Such an "operator method" can be a _unary operator_, which has no parameters, and which is requested by a prefix operator expression.
-	It can also have one parameter, in which case it is requested by a binary operator expression.
-The canonical name of a unary method is **`prefix`** followed by the operator symbols; the canonical name of a binary method is the sequence of operator symbols followed by `(_)`
+	It can also be a _binary method_, which has one parameter, in which case it is requested by a binary operator expression.
+The canonical name of a unary method is **`prefix`** followed by the sequence of operator symbols; the canonical name of a binary method is the sequence of operator symbols followed by `(_)`